bauxiteDYS/sourcemod-nt-fadefix/README.md

 # SM-NT-PugSpec

 SourceMod plugin for Neotokyo that allows semi-fair spectating for dead players in semi-comp games.
+A modified version of Rain's nt_fadefix plugin, intended for a different purpose.
 Experimental, may or may not work properly.
 Use nt_fadefix by Rain if you don't feel like experimenting.

 ## Compile requirements